 Implementing RFID in baggage operations

-The highlight of this webinar will be hearing from industry stakeholders who have successfully implemented RFID in their baggage operations.
-They will present what led them to choose RFID among other technologies and will go through the solution they deployed, the results they obtained with RFID as well as the challenges they met along the way and the lessons they want to share with the industry.
+The highlight of this webinar is hearing from industry stakeholders who have successfully implemented RFID in their baggage operations.
+They present what led them to choose RFID among other technologies and go through the solution they deployed, the results they obtained with RFID as well as the challenges they met along the way and the lessons they want to share with the industry.

-As collaboration is key in the successful deployment of RFID to ensure a complete end-to-end flow, the webinar will feature both the point of view from an airline and from an airport.
+As collaboration is key in the successful deployment of RFID to ensure a complete end-to-end flow, the webinar features both the point of view from an airline and from an airport.

 Delta Air Lines